Free interactive D&D 5e SRD stat block

 How to run Lion

-Set up the surprise.
-Tall grass on a savannah trail, a rocky overlook above a dry riverbed, a ruin reclaimed by the wild.
-Roll Stealth at +4 against passive Perceptions; if the lion wins, the first character within 50 ft. of its position is grappled and prone before they get a turn.
-That moment is the entire fight at low levels.
-A first-level rogue down to 0 HP from a single charge is a teaching moment about the wilderness, and it is what the lion is for.
+The encounter is the charge, not the trade.
+If the party sees the lion first, they win.
+If the lion sees them first, somebody is on the floor before initiative matters.
+Set up the surprise with tall grass on a savannah trail, a rocky overlook above a dry riverbed, or a ruin reclaimed by the wild.
+Roll Stealth at +4 against passive Perceptions; if the lion wins, the first character within 50 ft. is grappled and prone before they get a turn.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.